comicrelief/engineering-handbook/team-structure/slack-channels.md

 # Slack Channels

+This is not an exhaustive list of all the slack channels that we have, however should give you a basic starting point for which channels to join.

+Many of the channels that are not listed below are application specific and contain both the cross functional team and error logging for that application.

 ## Alerts
 - **#engineering-dangerzone-alerts** - Automated engineering alerts that by their very nature should be treated as very critical.